 You don’t need a store-bought pre-made blend when you can use basic ingredients you probably already have in your pantry:

-- Allspice – has a very complex flavor
+- Allspice – has a very complex flavor.
+Omit for AIP.

 Is pumpkin spice low-FODMAP?

-Yes!
-Add this to your list of low-FODMAP seasonings!
+Yes - definitely add this to your list of low-FODMAP seasonings.
 This recipe includes all low-FODMAP spices.

 AIP pumpkin spice blend

 All of your AIP desserts with pumpkin are in for a treat!
-For those following the Paleo Autoimmune Protocol, it’s easy to keep this spice mix strict AIP, with no seeds or berry spices.
+For those following the Paleo Autoimmune Protocol, it’s easy to keep this seasoning blend strict AIP, with no seeds or berry spices.
 Simply eliminate allspice and replace nutmeg with mace.

 What is mace spice?

 Mace is a lacy outer membrane that encircles a whole nutmeg seed.
-Removing and drying the outer layer produces mace.
+The membrane is removed, dried, then ground.
 Its flavor is very similar to nutmeg powder, just slightly more pungent, peppery and less sweet.
-You can typically use nutmeg and mace interchageably in recipes.
+You can typically use nutmeg and mace interchangeably in recipes.
+I use mace in these Corned Beef Meatballs, in my Fattoush Salad, and it's a great optional ingredient in this creamy, silky Eggnog.

-Mace spice as an ingredient has no relationship to mace pepper spray used for self defence.
+Mace spice as an ingredient has no relationship to mace pepper spray used for self defense.

 What is allspice?